marcoscarvalho/password-repository/README.md

 ```

 Second,
 I check if replacing a character to empty value modifies the string length.
-If a set have 2 characters in different positions, I will decrease length by 2 values.
+Example: If a set has 2 characters in different positions, I will shorten the length by 2 values and break the validation below.
 ```kotlin
 password.password.length != password.password.replace(c.toString(), "").length + 1
 ```